BeaverlyGithub/beaverly-blog/content/posts/why-i-built-beaverly.md

 As much as I carried this stubborn dream, I wasn't alone.

-**Kolawole Oyedeji**, our CISO (Chief Information Security Officer), came in with both resources and a mission: to make sure BEAVERLY® wasn't just functional, but secure enough to be trusted by anyone, anywhere.
+**Kolawole Oyedeji**, our CISO (Chief Information Security Officer), came in with resources, veteran experience and a mission: to make sure BEAVERLY® wasn't just functional, but secure enough to be trusted by anyone, anywhere.
 Before we could even think about scaling, he fought to lock down our foundation.

 And then there's **God'sfavour Ameachi** — our Business Development Manager, but honestly I've renamed that role as our Chief Business Officer.
 While I was buried in code, sleepless nights, and rebuilding after failed attempts, he was raising the little checks that literally kept us breathing.
 He carried the business side when I couldn't even lift my head to pitch.